Salt has been with us for thousands of years.

 These fears were compounded in the 1970s, when Lewis Dahl of the Brookhaven National Laboratory induced high blood pressure in rats by feeding them a high-sodium diet.

-Dahl also suggested the fact that countries with high-sodium diets, like Japan, had higher rates of high blood pressure and strokes.
+Dahl also suggested that countries with high-sodium diets, like Japan, also had higher rates of high blood pressure and strokes.

 His findings, and the underpinnings of sodium fear in general, have begun to unravel, though.